AlgoMaster Logo

 yield return produces a value. yield break ends the sequence.
 After a yield break, the next MoveNext returns false, and the body never runs again for that enumerator.

-yield break is what return would do in an ordinary method.
-You cannot use a bare return inside an iterator method, because the compiler needs to know whether you mean "end the sequence" (yield break) or "produce this value and continue" (yield return).
+yield break is what return does in an ordinary method.
+A bare return is not allowed inside an iterator method, because the compiler needs to know whether the intent is "end the sequence" (yield break) or "produce this value and continue" (yield return).
 A plain return inside an iterator method is a compile error.

-You can have multiple yield break statements, just like multiple return statements:
+Multiple yield break statements are allowed, like multiple return statements:

 Multiple Yields and Conditional Yields